isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-the-secret-maps-of-singapore.md

 permalink: /vol-10/issue-4/jan-march-2015/secretmap
 layout: post
 ---
 #### Hidden temples and food haunts are just some of the things found in two psychedelic maps published in the 1980s. **Bonny Tan** explore the origins of these one-of-a-kind maps.

 The Secret Map of Singapore (1986) and its companion, <i>The Secret Food Map of Singapore</i> (1987), were created by three women whose sense of adventure led them to explore unusual corners of the island.
-The vividly coloured hand-drawn maps highlight little-known and often forgotten facets of Singapore's culture and flavours - long before it became fashionable for Singaporeans to reconnect with their own heritage.
+The vividly coloured hand-drawn maps highlight little-known and often forgotten facets of Singapore's culture and flavours – long before it became fashionable for Singaporeans to reconnect with their own heritage.
 Unlike the staid text-based food guides produced in the 1980s, [^1] these map-centric guides provide visual impressions of places by locating them in the physical landscape, in the process giving context and lending immediacy to the everyday activities of the average Singaporean.

-#### **COLOURFUL CARTOGRAPHERS**
+#### **Colourful Cartographers**

-Three firm friends - Rosalind Mowe, Anne Ropion and Elyane Hunt - all saw Singapore with unconventional eyes as they had grown up and lived overseas and were widely travelled.
-Multilingual and of mixed ancestry, the women met while doing business at Tanglin Shopping Centre: French nationals Anne and Elyane operated Gompa, a shop selling Asian and Middle Eastern antiques, [^2] while Rosalind, the only Singaporean in the trio, had an outlet selling Thai silk.
+Three firm friends – Rosalind Mowe, Anne Ropion and Elyane Hunt – all saw Singapore with unconventional eyes as they had grown up and lived overseas and were widely travelled.
+Multilingual and of mixed ancestry, the women met while doing business at Tanglin Shopping Centre: French nationals Anne and Elyane operated Gompa, a shop selling Asian and Middle Eastern antiques,[^2] while Rosalind, the only Singaporean in the trio, had an outlet selling Thai silk.

 The women's interest in the unusual and offbeat in Singapore and their love for food were just some of the things that drew them together.[^3] But they were no passive observers in a rapidly developing island-city.
 Their passion for their adopted home and their zeal to show tourists and locals the hidden yet fascinating sights of an unchanged, older Singapore drove them to create these unusual maps.[^4]